DenisSanchezz/PygameCarProject/README.md

 Our game, the Swift and the Sulky, is a 2D driving game with obstacles and traffic to avoid in order to finish a level.
 The game will include skins, an unique art style, and challenging levels.

+## **How to download the game**

+You will need Pygame and the latest version of Python to play the game.

+To download the game click the green code button at the top of the repository and download the zip.

+Find the location where the zip file downloaded and extract it to where ever you would like

+Locate the extracted files and open Cargame.py in your editor of choice and run the python file.

 ## **Citations**

 ### **Graphics**